jcodezy/streaming-with-kafka-druid-superset/README.md

 # A streaming data pipeline for real-time analysis using Apache (Kafka, Druid & Superset) and GCP
 ![architecture diagram](https://github.com/jcodezy/streaming-with-kafka-druid-superset/blob/master/assets/architecture-diagram-1.png)

-## Introduction
+## About
 I wanted to use Apache Kafka, Druid, Superset and GCP to create real-time analytics pipeline.

+## Requirements
+* GCP account and at least three nodes (note: the Druid data node requires at minimum 8gb of RAM unless you edit configurations in config files)

 ## Setup
-See the individual markdown files in this repo to get detailed instructions on how to get going.
+See the individual markdown files in this repo to get detailed instructions on how to get going, starting with Druid.
 #### **The rest of this README.md assumes you have these components installed and ready to run altogether**

 ### Data Source: ACLED Data